Kingxukai/linux/Documentation/driver-api/edac.rst

 For example, a cache could be composed of L1, L2 and L3 levels of cache.
 Each CPU core would have its own L1 cache, while sharing L2 and maybe L3 caches.
-On such case, those can be represented via the following sysfs nodes::
+On such case, those can be represented via the woke following sysfs nodes::

 	/sys/devices/system/edac/..